Pollokshields East railway station: History

 The station opened concurrently with the Cathcart District Railway, on 1 March 1886 and was the first of two stations on the Cathcart Circle serving the area to be built (nearby Pollokshields West opened eight years later on the western side of the Circle).
 It was closed as a wartime economy measure during World War 1 between January 1917 and June 1919.
 The 1923 Grouping saw ownership pass to the London, Midland and Scottish Railway and then onto the Scottish Region of British Railways in January 1948.
 Many trains over the route began to be worked by diesel multiple units from the summer of 1958, with overhead electrification following in 1962.
 A line voltage of 6.25 kV A.C was used south of there initially due to clearance issues with the bridges & cuttings along the route, though this was subsequently increased to the standard 25 kV in the early 1970s.

+On the evening of 10 December 1945, two station staff were killed and a third injured in a shooting and robbery.

 The original station building was badly damaged by fire in April 1976 and was subsequently rebuilt in contemporary style by British Rail.